National Library of Wales

 Conditions governing reproduction: Usual copyright regulations apply.

 Finding aids: A hard copy of the catalogue is available in Minor Lists and Summaries 1982, pp.15-17; and 1983, pp.12-15, at the National Library of Wales.
 The catalogue can be accessed online.

 Appraisal, destruction and scheduling information: All records donated to the National Library of Wales have been retained.

 Accruals: Accruals are not expected

 Immediate source of acquisition: Donated to the National Library of Wales by Josephine Thorpe, Barnstaple, Devon, in June 1982 and Mr Michael Williams, Upper Hartfield, Sussex, in September 1982.

-Related units of description: Negatives and duplicate prints of some of the photographs, have been transferred to the NLW, Photographic Collection.
+Related units of description: Negatives and duplicate prints of some of the photographs have been transferred to the NLW, Photographic Collection.
 For other papers of Margiad Evans see NLW, Margiad Evans Manuscripts, NLW ex 1672 and 2790, and NLW Facs 870.

 Note: Title supplied from contents of fonds.

-Rules or conventions: This description follows ANW guidelines based on ISAD(G) second edition, AACR2 and LCSH
+Rules or conventions: Description follows ANW guidelines based on ISAD(G) 2nd ed., AACR2 and LCSH

 Date(s) of description: April 2003